Alberto Asseff: Political career

 For the 2019 Argentine general election, Asseff initially endorsed José Luis Espert for president, but later changed his position and supported Mauricio Macri of Juntos por el Cambio, which was criticized by Espert.
 He is a cousin of José Asseff, who was president of the Lebanese Club of Buenos Aires.

+International politics

+Internationally, Asseff signed the Madrid Charter of the far-right Spanish political party Vox, joining the alliance of right-wing and far-right politicians.